Image Credit: Unknown

-I am helping a person behind the scenes solve a big problem in my volunteer work.
-My recent volunteer project prompted me to discuss the importance of systems thinking and process improvement efforts, no matter the profession, once again.
+In my volunteer work, I am helping a person behind the scenes solve a big problem.
+Once again, my recent volunteer project prompted me to discuss the importance of systems thinking and process improvement efforts, no matter the profession.

 Fix The Problem, Don’t Fix The Blame On The Wrong Person Or Team

-Let me give one example from my career of situations where the wrong people were blamed for problems because people did not understand or see how the entire process worked.
+Let me give one example from my career where the wrong people were blamed for problems because people did not understand or see how the entire process worked.

 One section of an organization I worked for looked very productive; let's call them the "star team."
 They produced more of their products and widgets than any other group.
 This team appeared stellar on the surface and got all the organizational kudos.